Espyo/Pikifen/readme.md

 * Filled with quality-of-life features and details, both for gameplay and for content-making.
 * Fairly low system requirements, 60FPS, no special permissions to run, no need to install, and less than 100 MB when extracted.
 * Made almost entirely from scratch, as free and open-source software, for Windows, Linux (Steam Deck too!), and Mac.
+* Made almost exclusively using free and open-source software.
 * Organized codebase with very few external dependencies.
 * The source "code" for some of the graphics and songs is also available.